 Fueling rate: As the rate of fueling increases, the temperature of the fuel also increases—dramatically.
 As the fuel warms up, it expands and becomes less dense, therefore containing less energy by volume when the fuel system reaches the rated pressure.
 For this reason, you are usually able to get more CNG into a tank with a time-fill versus a fast-fill application.
 This is because when gas molecules are compressed they create heat.
 The faster they are compressed, the more they heat up and expand.
 So when you compress the gas rapidly by using a fast-fill station, the molecules will heat up and expand more than if filled slowly over time.

 Ambient temperature: The outside temperature affects the temperature of the CNG.
 At higher temperatures, CNG is less dense, and therefore does not contain as much energy per unit volume as it would at a lower temperature.
 When the CNG is stored in warm ambient temperatures, it expands and becomes less dense, so when the tank reaches the rated pressure, the CNG inside does not contain as much energy as it would at lower temperatures.

 Cylinder type: There are four types of cylinders (Type 1-4).
 The type designation is based on the way the cylinder is made and the material it is made out of (aluminum, steel, carbon fiber, etc.).
 The material used to make the cylinder also affects the temperature in the tank, and thus, affects how “full” you can fill the tank.
 For example, carbon fiber tanks hold heat better than steel tanks.
-The temperature inside the tank affects the expansion and contraction of the gas, and therefore, how much gas the tank will hold.
-Tanks also come in various sizes and hold different volumes of gas depending on their construction.
+The temperature inside the tank affects the pressure of the gas, and therefore, how much gas the tank will hold.